Evoke (LON:EVOK) Shares Down 10% – Here’s Why

 Wall Street Analyst Weigh In

-A number of research firms recently commented on EVOK.
-Berenberg Bank decreased their price target on Evoke from GBX 130 ($1.67) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.
-Jefferies Financial Group restated a “buy” rating and issued a GBX 140 ($1.80) target price on shares of Evoke in a research note on Monday, December 16th.
+A number of equities research analysts have weighed in on EVOK shares.
+Jefferies Financial Group reiterated a “buy” rating and set a GBX 140 ($1.81) price target on shares of Evoke in a research report on Monday, December 16th.
+Berenberg Bank cut their target price on Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.

-Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings data on Wednesday, March 26th.
+Evoke (LON:EVOK – Get Free Report) last issued its quarterly earnings results on Wednesday, March 26th.
 The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
 Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-On average, equities research analysts anticipate that Evoke plc will post 12.7648305 EPS for the current year.
+On average, research analysts anticipate that Evoke plc will post 12.7648305 EPS for the current year.

 About Evoke